org-metaeffekt/metaeffekt-bom-essentials/docs/05-sbom-to-scan.md

-# Scanning Software based on SBOM
+# Scanning Software based on an SBOM

 Usually, license scanning works with Software Assets.
 An extraction process produces both an analysis structure as well as an SBOM.
 The license scanner results are then aligned with the SBOM content.